florent-haxhiu/hackthebox/practical/starting_point/Meow.md

 # Meow box

-1. What does VM stand for: VM stands
+1. What does VM stand for:
 ```{toggle}
 Virtual Machine
 ```